Convergent Chemistry Communities Grant

 - What is the topic of the proposed CCC, why this topic and why now?
 (2000 characters) [20%]

 - Describe proposed activities and their novelty, including how the CCC would enable a community within ACS that is not being adequately represented by the existing ACS organizational structure; identify who the CCC members will be and include a plan for how CCC members will work together to form the community.
-Reference alignment with ACS strategic goals.
+While collaborative programming is an important endeavor and responsive to this call, the CCC should include community-building activities beyond programming.
+Also address how the CCC would support ACS goals in inclusivity.
 (3000 characters) [30%]

 - Describe the metrics-for-success.
 (2000 characters) [20%]